 - Pad_String: String that you want to add to the left side of the Original_Str

-To demonstrate this string LPAD function in MySQL, We are going to use the customer details table data that we shown below
+To demonstrate this string LPAD function, we will use the customer details table data shown below.

 The LPAD helps to pad the string expression to the left side of the original sentence.
 The following query shows multiple ways to use this.